Lake District, Coniston Water: Swallows & Amazons

 My mother took me to the library each Friday and I tore down the children’s aisle to see if the book I wanted had come back from loan.
 I would squeal with delight if an unread book was there and hastily take it to the librarian to get it stamped with a return date way after I knew I would finish it.

 But the worst thing about an addictive series is when they come to an end.
-Or rather, not in this case, quite the end, as there were twelve books in the series altogether, but only the first six were set in the Lake District.
+Or rather, not in this case, quite the end, as there were twelve books in the series altogether, but only five were set in the Lake District.

-One faithfully read the others too, and each had merit, but never it seemed the magic of the original six, that sense of mysterious adventure and derring-do set around a lake.
+One faithfully read the others too, and each had merit, but never it seemed the magic of the original five, that sense of mysterious adventure and derring-do set around a lake.

-My dream was over, and the subsequent films only made things worse, peeling off the veneer of magic still further.
-And, although, I think I tried to introduce my two sons to the series, its moment had passed.
+My dream was over, and although I tried to introduce my two sons to the series, its moment had passed.
 Harry Potter had come to town.
 So, there it remains, lodged in my imaginative mind for ever and a day, never to be disturbed, now to most quaint and old-fashioned.